Siege of Lal Masjid: International

+Media

-In a televised address to the nation, Musharraf declared that he was determined to eradicate extremism and terrorism in Pakistan.
-Dawn supported the government's actions against Lal Masjid but questioned "how the intelligence agencies failed to get wind of the goings-on in the Lal Masjid and the stockpiling of arms and ammunition in such large quantities."
+The Dawn supported the government's actions against Lal Masjid but questioned "how the intelligence agencies failed to get wind of the goings-on in the Lal Masjid and the stockpiling of arms and ammunition in such large quantities."

 The Daily Times also supported the government's position and added: "Let us be clear.
 No government can violate the universal principle of 'no negotiation with terrorists' and live to be praised."
 The News was more critical, stating: "Once 'Operation Silence' is over, the firing stops, the dust settles down and the bodies are counted, there are bound to be many questions raised.
 Why didn't the government take action earlier against the clerics because had that been the case so many lives would not have been lost?
 Why were the Lal Masjid elements allowed so much leeway that the complex became almost like a state within a state, complete with a moral policing force which acted with impunity enforcing a rigid interpretation of Islam on the city's residents?
 How did so many hardened militants, reportedly some foreigners among them, make their way inside the compound situated in the heart of Islamabad?".

 The Post was worried about how the episode would affect Pakistan: "This is going to ratchet up religious sentiments, and could lead to increased polarization between the moderates and extremists in the country, the former including General Musharraf under the banner of 'enlightened moderation'."

-The Islam newspaper criticised the government, stating: "The government cannot absolve itself of the tragedy.
+The Islam newspaper criticized the government, stating: "The government cannot absolve itself of the tragedy.
 If it wanted, the matter could have been resolved at the start.
 But this was not done and, for the first time in the history of Pakistan, our own security forces not only bombarded a mosque and religious seminary, but also brought in armored personnel carriers, tanks and helicopter gunships in numbers that made you wonder.
 This shows that all this activity was masterminded by some Satanic minds.
 This incident is tragic, shameful and dangerous.
 How much it has harmed the country and the nation, and how worse an impact it will leave on the country on the future, can at this point only be imagined."

 Nawa-i-Waqt wrote in its editorial: "The entire nation is drowned in shock and grief today.
 They are mourning the brute use of force.
 Now we need a comprehensive inquiry over the operation against the Red Mosque.
 The report should be made public so that the people can know the actual facts."

 The Ausaf daily countered, "The entire nation is grieving ... only the United States wanted what happened and proof of that is that the storming operation was celebrated at the White House and Pentagon rather than at General Musharraf's headquarters."

 The Pakistan Observer praised the government: "The Government deserves credit for showing remarkable tolerance and patience and exhausted all possible avenues for peaceful settlement of the nerve-shattering crisis".